All Episodes

 You know, Hillary says she wants this behind her.

-This could all have been behind her if she would just give us all her emails.
+This could have all been behind her if she would just give us all her emails.

 But remember what happened with the email situation.

-She got to decide right from the get go.
+She got to decide right from the get-go.

-Her and David Kendall, oh, 30,000 of these by our determination are private.
+Her and David Kendall, oh, 30,000 of these, by our determination, are private.

-The other 30,000 are work related.
+The other 30,000 are work-related.

-I mean, it when you have a Justice Department and people who behave this way, of course it's tough to get to the truth and actually hold people accountable.
+I mean, when you have a Justice Department and people who behave this way, of course it's tough to get to the truth and actually hold people accountable.

-Do you really think how do you see this excuse me, this election falling out?
+Do you really think, how do you see this, excuse me, this election falling out?

-If it's a Republican House and Senate, Congressman Chavitz.
+If it's a Republican House and Senate, Congressman Chavitz, and Donald Trump is the president.

-Although I can actually get my breath back when she can't.
+I feel like Hillary now, although I can actually get my breath back when she can't.

-Do you see the positive, inspiring conservative agenda that can fix the country actually coming to fruition?
+Do you see the positive, inspiring, conservative agenda that can fix the country actually coming to fruition?

 Yes, as long as the House and Senate's doing its job.